pathint/reoa/README.md

 Besides the main program, `reoa`, this package also includes several derivative programs which apply the method to specific scenarios.

 1. *CellComp*.
 The `cellcomp` program is applicable to small-scale cell-line data which include only a few (e.g. two or three) technical replicates.
+See [below](https://github.com/pathint/reoa#small-scale-cell-line-data-with-two-or-three-technical-replicates) for usage.

 If you publish results from using this program, please cite the following paper.